k8ssandra/k8ssandra/docs/content/en/docs/release-notes/_index.md

 {{% alert title="Important!" color="warning" %}}
 Upgrading from K8ssandra 1.0.0 to 1.1.0 causes a StatefulSet update (due to [#533](https://github.com/k8ssandra/k8ssandra/issues/533) and [#613](https://github.com/k8ssandra/k8ssandra/issues/613)).
 A StatefulSet update has the effect of a rolling restart.
 Because of [#411](https://github.com/k8ssandra/k8ssandra/issues/411) this could require you to perform a manual restart of all Stargate nodes after the Cassandra cluster is back online.
 This behavior also impacts in-place restore operations of Medusa backups [#611](https://github.com/k8ssandra/k8ssandra/issues/611).

-To manually restart Stargate nodes, on each node:
+To manually restart Stargate nodes:

 1. Get the Deployment object in your Kubernetes environment:
    ```bash